The problems with economic activity.

-Economic activity can be such poor measure of productivity, that in fact an increase in economic activity, can even be detrimental to productivity and the economic standard of living.
+Economic activity can be such poor measure of productivity, that in fact an increase in economic activity, can even be detrimental to productivity and the average standard of living, and simply lowering productivity will increase economic activity.

 Economic Activity Vs Productivity